Raychen0617/Interview_prepare/docs/source/cpp.md

 }
 // Output is 1
 ```
-3. Static global variable (global static)
+3. Static global variable
     - For a global variable, it can be accessed both in this file and in other source files in the same project (add extern for declaration).
-    - Modify global variables changes their scope from visible throughout the entire project to visible only within this file.
+    - Modify global variables changes their scope from visible throughout the entire project to visible **only within this file.**
+4. Static global function
+    - Similar to static global variable,changes their scope from visible throughout the entire project to visible **only within this file.**
-4. Class objects as static
+5. Class objects as static
     - Like variables, objects also when declared as static have a scope till the lifetime of the program.
 ```cpp
 #include <iostream>